lorenzogirardi/flask-test-api/README.md

 # python rest api test application

-Working most of the times (always) in Platform i'm usually play with the infrastructure, however sometimes to create prototype i need backends that are done for the specific purpose.
+Working most of the times (always) in Platform I'm usually play with the infrastructure, however sometimes to create prototype i need backends that are done for the specific purpose.

 ## GOALS:
  - The application must be a REST api